qookei/mini-lspci/README.md

 $ ninja -C builddir install # optionally set the DESTDIR environment variable to set the system root
 ```

 You can find the list of Meson's built-in options [here](https://mesonbuild.com/Builtin-options.html).
+Check the `meson_options.txt` file for the configuration options for this project.

 ## License